G™The Seventy Maxims Of Maximally Effective Machine Learning Engineers

 67. If you can’t explain it, cite the arXiv paper.

-68. Deploying with confidence intervals doesn’t mean you shouldn’t also deploy with a kill switch.
+68. Deploying with monitoring doesn’t mean you shouldn’t also deploy with a kill switch.

 69. Sometimes SOTA is a function of who had the biggest TPU pod.